starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/01-starcoin-usage.md

 $ starcoin -c ws://main.seed.starcoin.org:9870 console
 ```

 If connected to a remote seed node through RPC, the methods related to the account is not availabel.
-You cat set the `--local-account-dir` option and import an account to use the account methods.
+You can set the `--local-account-dir` option and import an account to use the account methods.

 ```bash
 $ starcoin --connect ws://main.seed.starcoin.org:9870 --local-account-dir ~/.starcoin/main/account_vaults console